lud2k/score-board/README.md

 ## QuickStart with Google Sheets

-The easiest (and currently only) backend to setup is Google Sheets.
+The easiest backend to setup is Google Sheets.

 1. **Make a copy of the following Google Sheet**<br />
 In Google Sheets, click "File" > "Make a Copy".